 First, citations allow a reader to locate information that you quote or cite, allowing them to explore a topic further and to verify your interpretations and arguments.

 Secondly, you have an ethical responsibility to acknowledge when you use the words of others or have developed your arguments from the thoughts and work of other scholars.

-What are the most important
+What are the most important aspects of citing?

 When in doubt, cite.
 It is better to over-cite, than to risk unintentional plagiarism.
 Or better yet, ask your professor.

 You must cite whenever you are employing words or thoughts that are not your own.
 These could be a direct quotation, or a paraphrase.

 Common knowledge and non-controversial facts do not need to be cited.
 For example, the sentence, "The Battle of Salamis occurred in 480 BCE and was a decisive victory for the allied Greeks." contains common, uncontroversial knowledge and would not need to be cited.